-Axol Bioscience travel grant recipient, Abigail Robertson attended Frontiers in CardioVascular Biology 2016, which took place in Florence, Italy.
-Abigail is a PhD student at the Institute of Cardiovascular Sciences , University of Manchester, UK.
-Her research focuses on targeting the Hippo signalling pathway to enhance the therapeutic potential of iPSC-derived cardiomyocytes .
+Axol Bioscience Travel Grant recipient, Abigail Robertson attended Frontiers in CardioVascular Biology 2016, which took place in Florence, Italy.
+Abigail is a PhD student at the Institute of Cardiovascular Sciences, University of Manchester, UK.
+Her research focuses on targeting the Hippo signaling pathway to enhance the therapeutic potential of iPSC-derived cardiomyocytes.
 Abigail shares her experience of the conference where she presented her research.

 Our understanding of the central nervous system (CNS) has grown significantly in recent years.
 The advent of new technologies and products have enabled us to explore not only the molecular mechanisms involved in learning, development, memory formation, electrical conductivity and synaptic function but also the onset and deterioration of these systems in neurological disorders such as epilepsy, amyotrophic lateral sclerosis (ALS), Alzheimer’s, Huntington’s and Parkinson’s diseases as well as psychiatric conditions.